donkirkby/donimoes/raw_rules/rules.md

 timer ends.

 ### Demonstrate
-Whichever player has claimed the best solution when the timer goes now has to demonstrate that solution, counting the moves out loud.
+Whichever player has claimed the best solution when the timer ends has to demonstrate that solution, counting the moves out loud.
 Players should demonstrate with no more than a few seconds of hesitation.
 If they made a mistake or can't remember the solution, let the player who claimed the next best